The Spot, New South Wales: Early days of the colony

 Research by a local historical society has revealed that The Spot probably lies on trails that were made through the bushland by members of earliest European settlements in Sydney Cove.
 Centrally placed at The Spot is a plinth on which is mounted a plaque that notes:Between January and March, 1788, members of the Lapérouse expedition at Botany Bay and the First Fleet at Sydney Cove passed this place on goodwill visits.
-Their route is followed closely by parts of Avoca St., Frenchmans Rd. and Perouse Rd.
-Randwick.
+Their route is followed closely by parts of Avoca Street, Frenchmans Road and Perouse Road.

 'Struggletown'

 During the early years of the Randwick municipality, the area to the west of The Spot (Barker and Botany Streets) was home to labourers and workmen who built some of the finer homes in the Randwick area.
 The area was often referred to as 'Struggletown' or, less commonly, 'Irish Town'.
 The Struggletown name lives on near The Spot, in the form of the business name of the local veterinary clinic in Barker Street.